udaykiranreddykondreddy/udaykiranreddykondreddy.github.io/_posts/2020-04-15-Confusion-matrix.md

 ---
 title: "Confused with confusion matrix??"
 date: 2020-04-15 5:00:00
-description: This tutorial will give you a very intuitive explanation of what is confusion matrix, Precision, Recall and F1 score through an example.

 ---

+This tutorial will give you a very intuitive explanation of what is confusion matrix, Precision, Recall and F1 score through an example.

 ## To view the video